RanXom/hecto/README.md

 - Displaying a clean editor interface with tildes (`~`) on empty lines.
 - A welcome message at startup.
 - Opening, displaying & editing the contents of `.txt` files.
-- File Status
+- File status indication.
 - Save & save as functionality.

-Planned features include:
+- Searching text with highlights.

-- Search functionality.
+- Improved UI for a better editing experience.

-- Syntax highlighting.
+### Note:
-- Advanced navigation (jumping to specific lines, etc.).
+Syntax highlighting is not implemented, as adding this feature might shift the focus of the project from a text editor to a code editor.

 ## Getting Started